-Neil Craighead was born in Cape Town, South Africa and grew up in Calgary, where he was member of the Calgary Boys Choir.
-In his youth he studied voice in the Academy program at Mount Royal College and later received a Bachelor of Music Degree in Opera from the University of British Columbia where he studied with Canadian baritone Peter Barcza.
-During his university years, he participated in tours and performances in Austria, the Czech Republic and China.
+Mr. Craighead was born in Cape Town, South Africa and grew up in Calgary, where he was member of the Calgary Boys Choir.
+He studied voice at the Academy program of Mount Royal College and later received a Bachelor of Music Degree in Opera from the University of British Columbia.
+During his formative years, he attended young artist programs in Italy and Alberta and participated in tours and performances in Austria, the Czech Republic and China.

 |Barber||David||A HAND OF BRIDGE|